Fabric: Handspun, handwoven 100% 150 count Suvin Cotton from South India, Tissue Zari

 Size: About 257 cm x 97 cm

-Care: Dry Clean or Hand-wash in cold water and mild detergents.
+Care: Hand-wash in cold water and mild detergents.
+Please do not wring.
 Avoid frequent washing, reverse dry in shade to preserve the beauty of this fabric.

 Disclaimer: Characteristic imperfections associated with hand spinning and handweaving maybe noticed.
 This is not a flaw but indicative of handmade process.
 Despite every effort to showcase each product’s color and design, please note that actual colors may vary due to different device settings and other factors.